littlemicrowave/pv-price-forecaster-AIDA/README.md

 4. To build regressive models that can predict system price based on system size, customer segment, installation date, and amount of rebates
 5. Build model capable of prediction of price based on features mentioned in point above and in addition to them installation component data

-Also we will need to interpret modeling results, feature importances, and sensitivity, and compare algorithmic models with deep learning models.
+Also it is needed to interpret modeling results, feature importances, and sensitivity, and compare algorithmic models with deep learning models.

 **Tools:** sklearn, tensorflow, numpy, skforecast
 **Methods:** We will try different regression models starting with baseline models such as ElasticNet, Gradient Boosting, Decision tree regressor, we will definitely try to use ARIMA, and in addition deep learning including RNNs, such as LSTM, biLSTM, GRU.
 Deep learning is very good to consider for final model which will utilize also installation component features with high cardinality.